eliranbi/MadridLabDocumentation/workbooks/Lab6/README.md

         cordova prepare
         cordova emulate

-   > Note that trying to test the adapter on the MBS or on the Browser will not work, you will have to use the cordova emualte.
+   > Note that trying to test the adapter on the MBS or on the Browser will not work, you will have to use the cordova emulate.
-   MBS spport will be added at MFP v8.0 GA
+   MBS support will be added at MFP v8.0 GA

 3. You should see that the Employee List is populated from the data provided by the MobileFirst Platform adapter.
 But, if you tap on any employee you will see that the details are still the template values, not those provided by the adapter.
 You will correct that next.